Spotted Dove

 Habits and Lifestyle

-Spotted doves are usually in small flocks or pairs, foraging on the ground or perching in trees and on telephone wires.
+Spotted doves are usually seen in small flocks or pairs, foraging on the ground or perching in trees and on telephone wires.
 They have a rapid, powerful, and direct flight, but when leaving a perch to feed on the ground, they often glide down quietly.
 When not displaying, they will perch and call 'cuk cuk coorrr', the female’s call being quieter.
 Mated birds will preen each other (called allopreening), especially around their head and neck.
 Any aggressive behavior is usually accompanied by a threatening 'kirr' call, and this can escalate into a physical confrontation involving the slapping of wings.
 When disturbed, the Spotted dove rises quickly and heads for leafy cover.
-This species does not migrate but performs some dispersion to colonize other areas that are suitable.

 Seasonal behavior